 Offers for the Platinum Delta SkyMiles® Credit Card from American Express and Delta Reserve® Credit Card from American Express are not available through this site.
 All information has been independently collected by AwardWallet and has not been reviewed or provided by the card issuer.
 Please see our card marketplace for available offers.

 Achieving top-tier elite status with Delta requires a lot of butt-in-seat miles, creative use of partner airlines, or a significant amount of credit card spend.
 Unfortunately, Delta doesn’t allow you to make use of the status challenge path to reach Diamond Medallion, only Silver, Gold, and Platinum.
-The referenced four Delta co-brand cards included here each allows you to earn additional Medallion Qualifying Miles via credit card spending thresholds, and there is no restriction on holding more than one Delta Amex card outside of the traditional American Express application restrictions.
+The four Delta co-brand cards included here allow you to earn additional Medallion Qualifying Miles via credit card spending thresholds, and there is no restriction on holding more than one Delta Amex card outside of the traditional American Express application restrictions.

 Unless you frequently travel for business, it’s unlikely you’ll hit top-tier elite status without the need to supplement your organically collected MQDs and MQMs, with those from partner airlines or co-brand credit cards.
 Something else to note is elite status runs by the calendar year, meaning you only have until the end of the year to collect the miles needed to reach elite status for next year.